 Planners continue to have access to a dedicated professional ecologist.
 This continues to prove invaluable both in terms of assisting in the determination of planning applications and in the formulation of planning policy frameworks.

-Future steps to be taken (if necessary): Continue to monitor and report in future AMRs.
+Continue to monitor and report in future AMRs.